-When is the Counter-Strike 2 release date?
-For years now, rumours of an updated version of Counter-Strike: Global Offensive running on a new engine have been circulating.
-While a CS:GO Source 2 update seemed like a pipe dream for many, now it it real.
+When did Counter-Strike 2 come out?
+For years, rumors of an updated version of Counter-Strike Global Offensive running on a new engine circulated, despite the original CSGO cementing itself as an all-time great with a consistent, healthy player base.
+While CSGO 2 seemed like a pipe dream for many, now it is real.

 Counter-Strike 2 updates